On Mother’s Day: Why Working Mothers Do What They Do

 All are medical professionals.
 All have patients who depend on them.
 All are committed to continuing their specialties.

-And all are among the many working mothers on the frontlines of COVID-19.
+And all are among the many working mothers who worked on the frontlines of COVID-19.

 It’s always been central to our mission to support working mothers – to understand them; elevate their voices; stand behind them.

-But this year has added resonance – not just for those on the medical frontlines, but for those in pharmacies, supermarkets, manufacturers, everywhere.
+This last year has had added resonance – not just for those on the medical frontlines, but for those in pharmacies, supermarkets, manufacturers, everywhere.

-Around the country, these women have continued to work as home life has gotten complicated; as they’ve had to get scrappy about working and parenting – simultaneously; as they’ve wondered when they'll have child care again; as comment threads on articles about working and parenting began to rehash the age-old question…about why working mothers do what they do.
+Around the country, these women continued on the job as working and parenting collided; as child care became an even more precious resource; as school closed and opened and closed again; as comment threads on articles about working and parenting began to rehash the age-old question…about why working mothers do what they do.

 Working Outside the Lines

-This year, as every year, millions of women show up to work every day making sure people have the care, supplies, and assistance they need today.
+This year, as every year, millions of women showed up to work every day making sure people have the care, supplies, and assistance they need today.

 Millions more will be behind the medical, technical, and societal innovations we’ll need in the future.